Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 schema are rejected too.
 It does not remap model IDs or texture IDs, migrate older project/ROM formats, or merge conflicting binary geometry automatically.

-Inserting/reordering images or changing a shared base image is still rejected.
+Changing a shared base image is rejected unless **Keep existing base images** is selected.
+That option keeps the old ID-to-texture mapping; it does not migrate an incoming build that inserts/reorders texture IDs or rewrites their references.
 Conflicting imported IDs require separate migration; the rebase does not guess new IDs or rewrite arbitrary texture references.
 Native model fingerprints are unchanged, and corrupt or missing image metadata still blocks the operation.